Covid 19 coronavirus: SkyCity cuts wages by 20%, plans redundancies

 "The information regarding the options available to employers, including the wage subsidy, has been challenging to keep up with, but you can be assured that SkyCity has taken external legal advice at every step to ensure that we are, at all times, complying with the relevant employment law," Stephens wrote.

-"By taking these measures, we are able to take a considered approach to reducing headcount for our waged and salaried employees which will help in ensuring we can reopen and operate our business post this period of uncertainty," he wrote.
+"By taking these measures, we are able to take a considered approach to reducing headcount for our waged and salaried employees which will help in ensuring we can reopen and operate our business post this period of uncertainty."

 Earlier this month, SkyCity said it been hit by the tourism downturn to the tune of $55m but it expected an extra $85m insurance in the next month from October's NZ International Convention Centre fire.